MuhammedShiway/AICrowd-Mosquito/README.md

 ## 📉 The Twist: Imbalance in Data
-- **Big Challenge**: A whopping 88.6% of our data belong to just Aedes albopictus and Culex classes .
+- **Main Challenge**: A whopping 88.6% of our data belong to just Aedes albopictus and Culex classes .

 ## 💡 Solution
-1. **External Data**: Obtained additional images from [GBIF](https://www.gbif.org/) to reduce the imbalalnce in the dataset.
+1. **External Data**: Obtained additional images from [GBIF](https://www.gbif.org/) to reduce the imbalance in the dataset.
 2. **Data Augmentation**: Implemented various augmentation techniques to increase the minority classes' sample size.